NaPiZip/Programming-basics-cpp/A_tour_of_cpp/README.md

 //  std::get<3>(v);      // error: valid index values are 0 and 1
 ```
 <b>optional</b><br>
 "An `optional` can be seen as a special kind of variant (like a `variant<A,nothing>`) or as a generalization of the idea of an `A*` either pointing to an object or being `nullptr`", Bjarne Stroustrup.
-The usage is the same as for a genral pointer type.
+The usage is the same as for a general pointer type.

 <b>any</b><br>
 An `any` is basically a generalization of an variant for build in types or user types, it also could be empty.